SnowyCoder/carcassonne/README.md

-# Carcassonne
+# Snowy's Carcassonne
+Fork of Carcassonne that enables primitive multiplayer with no server.
-Carcassone board-game brought online.
+Carcassonne board-game brought online.

-If you don't know what carcassonne is, visit us at [carcassonne.xyz](https://carcassonne.xyz) (and remember to bring friends!).
+If you don't know what carcassonne is, visit us [here](https://rossilorenzo.tk/carcassonne) (and remember to bring friends!).

 ### How do I host it?
-This is only the client code, the server code is hosted [here](https://gtihub.com/upperlevel/carcassonne-server).

-In our production server a nginx webserver hosts the files and routes websocket requests to carcasssonne-server.
-To select where you want your websocket to connect you can edit configurations in your .env file.
+Github pages kindly hosts the static page, and a peerjs server handles the matchmaking.

 ### Why did you create it?
 In our lonely quarantine days we wanted to play with our friends but we found no game like carcassonne available